usdoj-crt/crt-portal/docs/Branching_strategy.md

  The release is merged into the development branch to make sure any of the adjustments in staging are also accounted for upstream.

- The release branch is merged into the master branch, which triggers the final run of the automated testing suite.
+ The release branch, `release/date-of-planed-release` is merged into the `master` branch, which triggers the final run of the automated testing suite.
 If this is successful, the code is deployed automatically.

  A successful deploy is communicated to the team, and there is a quick check to make sure the release went smoothly.